Member Guide

 The Crowd exists without the burden of an annual health insurance deductible.

 Insurance deductibles can mean you pay $3,000, $5,000, or even $10,000+ in health expenses for your family, on top of those high monthly premiums, before your coverage kicks in at all.
-And after your deductible is met for the year, you may continue to pay a percentage of the costs up to an out-of-pocket maximum that’s much higher than your deductible.
+After your deductible is met for the year, you may continue to pay a percentage of the costs up to an out-of-pocket maximum that’s much higher than your deductible.
 Ouch!

 What Do You Mean by “Health Event”?